 Vanishing creams get their name from the fact that they seemed to disappear when spread onto the skin.
-The first commercial vanishing cream, Hazeline Snow was introduced by Burroughs Wellcome in 1892.
+The first commercial vanishing cream, Hazeline Snow, was introduced by Burroughs Wellcome in 1892.
 Pond’s, whose name is most closely linked with vanishing creams, began production in 1904.

 See also: Hazeline Snow

 Despite the fact that vanishing creams were advertised as beauty creams, it is probable that their chief use was as a base for early face powders.
-Loose powders of the time did not adhere well to the skin, particularly if the skin had been cleansed with soap and water.
+Loose powders of the time did not adhere well to the skin, particularly if it had been cleansed with soap and water.
 Adhesion of the powder was improved if the skin was coated with a surface cream as it gave the powder something to which it could stick.
-A cold cream could have been used but it had a greasy feel and was unsuitable unless the skin was very low in oil.
+A cold cream could have been used but it had a greasy feel so was unsuitable unless the skin was very low in oil.
 Vanishing creams, being water-based, had a non-oily feel and were generally a better solution.

 No doubt there were circles in which make-up was freely used but it certainly was not in ours, and the flasks and jars contained eau-de-cologne rather than scent, and cold cream as a general lubricant.
 People who suffered from chapped hands carried glycerine.
 I had never seen or heard of foundation medium until I went to Paris and then my room-mate and I dashingly brought the smallest-sized tube of Pond’s Vanishing Cream, which we shared.
 This was a great advance because the powder stuck to our noses and we need not so often squint down with one eye to see if they had acquired the shine which was so much frowned-upon.